annafoldvari/oop_game/README.md

 Phrase Guessing Game

-Uses objected oriented programming skills to build the app.
+Used objected oriented programming skills to build the app.